 “I want to give back to the Latino community, especially Latin women, because I know our struggle and our passions,” Polet asserts.
 “I come from Puerto Rico, and our sense of community is very deep; I help the Latin designer because I believe in their talents and I am aware that I have a voice for those who don't.”

 The store is arranged in a manner in which emerging Latin designers can create and showcase their “wearable art.”
 Designers that Guzman represents in Casa Muza are Luiny, Cordillera, Only Child, Skin Onion, Tropical Depression, and Dee Serret.
+She also designs her own line called I Love Muza.
 All are established by Puerto Rican creatives, and each produces beautiful pieces.

 Additionally, sustainability plays a significant role at Casa Muza.
 Recently, Muza and Skin Onion were recognized in Nylon as two Puerto Rican designers who focus on sustainability.
 Since Hurricane Maria transpired, the island’s electricity has diminished significantly and caused a mass exodus of the population.

 “There’s a new motivation to restore their home, not only economically, but also aesthetically,” Guzman says.

 Greatly motivated by their homeland, Guzman and Mejias feel compelled to ensure the business decisions and morals that they set for their brands allow them to utilize their resources ethically.
 Skin Onion will be partnering with Retazo, a Puerto Rican fashion platform that focuses on education, product development, and sales to steadily become a go-to for top-tier and local brands.